Dr. Edward Peters

 • direct instruction of independent learners (usually adult learners and home-school students, info below);

-• tutoring/homework help for students in a seated classroom or educational coop (info below);
+• tutoring/homework help for students in a seated classroom or educational co-op (info below);

 • special learning opportunities a/o assistance with certain translation projects (info below).